-King Poor chairs Quarles & Brady's appellate practice group.
+King Poor served as chair of Quarles & Brady's appellate practice group.
 He has appeared before the United States Supreme Court three times and has authored two petitions for certiorari granted by the Supreme Court.

-Overall, Mr. Poor has represented clients in more than 100 appeals.
+Overall, Mr. Poor has represented clients in more than 130 appeals.
 These appeals have included cases involving arbitration, class action defense, constitutional law, contracts, creditors' rights and bankruptcy, environmental law, labor and employment, franchising, real estate disputes, school law, trusts and estates, and government regulation.
 He has presented oral arguments before United States Supreme Court, the Courts of Appeals for the Second, Seventh, Eighth and Ninth Circuits, the Supreme Courts of Illinois and Delaware, and the Illinois Appellate Court.

 Mr. Poor has also presented clients' perspectives on issues of national and statewide importance with amicus briefs in the U.S. Supreme Court and the Supreme and Appellate Courts of Illinois.
 In addition, he has authored numerous articles on appellate and civil practice.
-And for over 25 years, he has represented inmates in federal and state prisons in their pro bono appeals.
+And for many years, he has represented inmates in federal and state prisons in their pro bono appeals.
 His representative cases include:

 - NECA-IBEW Rockford Union v.
 A&A Drug Co., 736 F.3d 1054 (7th Cir.
 2013) (affirms dismissal against client, ruling that plaintiff ratified unsigned contract requiring arbitration).